alibaba/graph-learn/docs/gsl_en.md

 <a name="tbPOc"></a>
 ### 2.3.2 emit
-`Emit()` is equivalent to the combination of `values()` and a `g.run()`, which means that the current Query is executed once and the result is returned.
+`Emit()` is equivalent to the combination of `values()` and a `g.run()`, which means that the current Query is executed once and its result is returned.
 The result is a dict or a list depending on whether there exists `alias()`.
 Under normal circumstances, `emit()` is used in the debugging phase to verify the correctness of the code and data.
 ```python
 def emit(func=None):
 """